 Get through winter by immersing yourself in friluftsliv (literally “open-air living”).
 A popular concept in Scandinavian countries (including Sweden), it evokes a lifestyle of enjoying the outdoors and nature.

 Friluftsliv doesn’t necessarily mean diving into winter sports — it refers to simple enjoyment of the outdoors, arguably in a calmer way than strenuous activities like skiing or skating.
 It can involve what many of us might consider “summer” activities like hiking or kayaking — what comes first in friliuftsliv is spending time outdoors, regardless of the activity.

 This Swedish approach to winter is for everybody.
 While Canada is a bit more focused on winter sports that require a certain level of fitness, mobility and special equipment, the friluftsliv approach puts the emphasis on just getting outside.
 What you do when you’re out there is up to you, so people of almost any ability level can engage with winter through simple immersion in their environment.

 Then when you’re done with the outdoors, head inside for fika, a slow, relaxing coffee break.
 It’s not a winter-specific activity, but given that it centres around coffee and pastries, it’s certainly winter-friendly.

 In Russia, locals invest in thick outerwear

-Russians have no shortage of strategies to survive winter in the country’s vast, icy expanses.
+Russians have no shortage of strategies for how to survive, or even how to enjoy winter in the country’s vast, icy expanses.

-In the popular imagination, drinking copius amounts of vodka seems to be one (inaccurate) understanding of how all locals get through the cold.
+In the popular imagination, drinking copious amounts of vodka seems to be one (inaccurate) understanding of how to enjoy winter.